 Buy whole, brown color nuts that feature full, compact, and heavy in hand.
 Avoid shriveled and damaged ones as they may be affected by fungal mold.

-Unshelled brazil nuts will keep well in cool, dry place for few months.
-The best way to store is to put them in air-seal bags and place inside the refrigerator.
+Unshelled brazil nuts keep well in a cool, dry place for few months.
+For extended use, store them in air-seal bags and place them in the refrigerator.
 This method will prevent them from turning rancid.

-Raw nuts are generally cut open from processing units using larger sheller machines.
-For domestic purposes, small size nut shelling machine or hand held pliers are used.
+Raw nuts are cut open from processing units using larger sheller (cracker) machines.
+For domestic purposes, small size nutcracker machine or handheld pliers are sufficient.

 Here are some serving tips:

 Brazil nuts can be eaten all alone.
-Additionally, they can also be enjoyed roasted, salted, or sweetened.
+Additionally, they can also be enjoy roasted, salted, or sweetened.

-They are also used in fudge, puddings, pesto, chocolates-bars and crunchy-bar preparations.
+They also employed in fudge, puddings, pesto, chocolate bar and crunchy bar preparations.

-Coarsely ground brazil nuts can be sprinkled over fruit/vegetable salads.
+Coarsely ground brazil nuts sprinkled over fruit/vegetable salads.

-They are also used in desserts, particularly in fruitcakes.
+They also used in desserts, particularly in fruitcakes.

-They can also be added to soup as well as meat and vegetable dishes.
+Add them to the soup as well as meat and vegetable dishes.

-Brazil nut oil is used in salad dressing and in cooking.
+Brazil nut oil used in salad dressing and cooking.

-Brazil nut allergy, like other tree-nut allergies may occur in some sensitive individuals.
-The reaction symptoms may range from simple skin itching (hives) to severe form of anaphylactic manifestations, including breathing difficulty, pain abdomen, vomiting, and diarrhea.
-Cross-reactions may occur to some other nuts and fruits, especially of Anacardiaceae family such as mango, cashew nuts, pistachio...etc.
-Persons with known allergic reactions to any of these nuts may, therefore, need to observe caution.
+Brazil nut allergy, like other tree-nut allergies, may occur in some sensitive individuals.
+The reaction symptoms may range from simple skin itching (hives) to severe forms of anaphylactic manifestations, including breathing difficulty, pain abdomen, vomiting, and diarrhea.
+Cross-reactions may occur to some other nuts and fruits, especially of Anacardiaceae family such as mango, cashew nuts, pistachio, etc. Persons with known allergic reactions to any of these nuts may, therefore, need to observe caution.

 Excess consumption of these nuts may result in selenium toxicity.
-Oftentimes the symptoms may be severe, including nausea, vomiting, garlic odor in breath, emotional disturbances.
-Other likely manifestations may include dental caries, alopecia (loss of hair), neuropathic pain, dermatitis...etc.
-It is, therefore, advised to eat only few nuts (2-4 nuts) per day (each nut weighs about 5 g).
+Often, the symptoms may be severe, including nausea, vomiting, a garlicky smell in the breath, and emotional disturbances.
+Other likely manifestations may include dental caries, alopecia (loss of hair), neuropathic pain, and dermatitis.
+It is, therefore, advised to eat only a few nuts (2-4 nuts) per day (each nut weighs about 5 g).
 (Medical disclaimer).